Tailored from £7,700 per person excl. flights

 14 Days South Shetland Islands, Antarctic Peninsula, Gerlache Strait

-Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on the feeding habits of humpback whales with the Woods Hole Oceanographic Institute (WHOI).
+Leave your mark on the world of the white continent with an Antarctica wildlife and whale-watching holiday with a twist – you’ll be participating in ocean research and a study on the feeding habits of humpback whales.

 Look out for these giant mammals as you cross the Drake Passage, island-hop around the South Shetland Islands and step foot on the Antarctic Peninsula.
-You’ll have the full Antarctic cruise experience, plus regular polar activities, all whilst tracking whales by collecting data and assisting the organisation’s studies.
-You’ll also be joined by a film crew from the BBC, who are gathering footage for their upcoming series, Blue Planet Live.
+You’ll have the full Antarctic cruise experience, plus regular polar activities, all whilst tracking whales by collecting data and assisting the team's studies.

 This unique Antarctica whale-watching and wildlife expedition is a true once-in-a-lifetime experience, which sees you contribute to whale conservation, aid ocean research efforts and understand first-hand the impacts of climate change and global warming on the health on our oceans.